 Tap water may be hard (mineral-rich), or soft (relatively free of minerals).
 Many people with hard water choose to run the water through a water softener that adds salts to remove the “hard” minerals.
 To find out what is in your tap water, ask your water utility for a water quality report.

 Water that is too “hard” can be a problem for some cultures, while water that is too “soft” can require mineralization for other cultures.
-Tap water usually contains chlorine or chloramines and fluoride that must be removed for culturing, to keep cultures healthy and produce the best finished product.
+In terms of chemicals in your water, if you feel safe drinking it, it'll do just fine for culturing.

 Bottled water in plastic bottles is available almost anywhere these days.
 Check the label!
 It can be spring water bottled at the source, water collected from rivers or streams, or even municipal tap water.
 Bottled water may have added fluoride.